aleshaleksey/fansys23/combat.md

 #### Basic Martial Manoeuvres.
 Any adventurer may attempt a martial manoeuvre.
 If an untrained combatant attempts this however, they risk attacks of opportunity and other penalties.
 Many monsters can carry out these manoeuvres without penalties or meeting the prerequisites.
 Special abilities and weapons/tools can reduce or remove penalties for manoeuvres or increase their effectiveness.
 Most manoeuvres are made as an attack within the attack action.

+The "Grapple", "Restrain", "Shove", "Throw" and "Trip" manoeuvres can only be used against targets no more than two size categories larger than self.

 - **Attack**: This is not really a manoeuvre, and is available to all characters.
   - Effect: Deal damage to a target.
   - Requires attack roll vs target's HiT.
   - Penalty if not proficient with the weapon.
   - Effect: If attack succeeds damage is dealt to the target in accordance to the damage rules.
+  - Special: Attacking with a weapon you are not proficient with provokes an attack of opportunity as you leave more openings than a proficient combatant.
 - **Grapple**:
   - Effect: Reduce a foe's movement to 0.
   - Requires attack roll vs target's NAT+[Str or Dex].